Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 Download latest installer for Windows x86\_64 (`pandoc-2.9-windows-x86_64.msi` as of Dec.
 2019) and run it.

 Note: There is a Pandoc/rmarkdown issue that was introduced in Pandoc 2.8.
 It caused build failures with the ERROR `Environment cslreferences undefined`.
 Until we know it is resolved we have downgraded pandoc to 2.7.3.

-### Install 32-bit Cygwin

-Cygwin is needed for the `ssh`, `rsync`, and `curl` commands only.

-Download and run `setup-x86.exe` to install or update Cygwin.

-Install for all users.

-Make sure packages `openssh`, `rsync`, and `curl` are selected (the 3 of them are in the Net category).

-Note that this installs the Cygwin 32-bit DLL.

-Prepend `C:\cygwin\bin` to `Path` (see "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this).

-TESTING: Open a PowerShell window and try to run `ssh`, `rsync`, or `curl` in it.
-Do this by just typing the name of the command followed by <Enter>.
-If `Path` was set correctly, the command should be found (the Cygwin executables are in `C:\cygwin\bin`).

 ### Install Rtools

 Download Rtools from https://CRAN.R-project.org/bin/windows/Rtools/

-For the devel builds, choose the latest version (NOT frozen), for the release builds, choose the latest _frozen_ version.

-#### Installation instructions for Rtools40
+Choose rtools40 for Windows 64-bit: `rtools40-x86_64.exe`

-Just run the installer and keep all the defaults.
-This will install Rtools40 in `C:\rtools40`.
+Run the installer and keep all the defaults.
+This will install rtools40 in `C:\rtools40`.

+Do NOT follow the "Putting Rtools on the PATH" instructions given on Rtools webpage as they put Rtools on the PATH only in the context of running R. We want Rtools to **always** be on the PATH, not just when in an R session.

 Prepend `C:\rtools40\usr\bin;C:\rtools40\mingw32\bin;C:\rtools40\mingw64\bin;`
 to `Path` (see "How to edit an environment variable" in "General information